TheXu/USI_social_impact/README.md

 - NOTE: for processing efficiency, you only must run PLUTO data loading once and create a pickle in your local directory /processed_data/master_pluto.pickle  and then you can commment out those lines and subsequently load the pickle.

-- OUTPUT: a sparse matrix of approx 195 zip codes with 1400+ feature fields
+- OUTPUT: a sparse matrix of approx 195 zip codes with 750+ feature fields for given years (2013-14  or 2015)

 "Preprocessing_tract_output"
 - Takes as input: